Same-sex marriage: Parenting

 Scientific literature indicates that parents' financial, psychological and physical well-being is enhanced by marriage and that children benefit from being raised by two parents within a legally recognized union (either a mixed-sex or same-sex union).
 As a result, professional scientific associations have argued for same-sex marriage to be legally recognized as it will be beneficial to the children of same-sex parents or carers.

 Scientific research has been generally consistent in showing that lesbian and gay parents are as fit and capable as heterosexual parents, and their children are as psychologically healthy and well-adjusted as children reared by heterosexual parents.
 According to scientific literature reviews, there is no evidence to the contrary.

+Compared to heterosexual couples, same-sex couples have a greater need for adoption or assisted reproductive technology to become parents.
+Lesbian couples often use artificial insemination to achieve pregnancy, and reciprocal in vitro fertilization (where one woman provides the egg and the other gestates the child) is becoming more popular in the 2020s, although many couples cannot afford it.
+Surrogacy is an option for wealthier gay male couples, but the cost is prohibitive.
+Other same-sex couples adopt children or raise the children from earlier opposite-sex relationships.

 Adoption

-All states that allow same-sex marriage also allow the joint adoption of children by those couples with the exceptions of Ecuador, Taiwan, and a third of states in Mexico; in Taiwan, only step-child adoption of biological children is allowed; in the others, no adoption is allowed, though such restrictions have been ruled unconstitutional in Mexico.
-In addition, Croatia, Israel and Liechtenstein, which do not recognize same-sex marriage nonetheless permit joint adoption by unmarried same-sex couples.
-Some additional states that do not recognize same-sex marriage allow stepchild adoption by couples in civil unions: Estonia, Italy (on a case-by-case basis) and San Marino.
+All states that allow same-sex marriage also allow the joint adoption of children by those couples with the exception of Ecuador and a third of states in Mexico, though such restrictions have been ruled unconstitutional in Mexico.
+In addition, Bolivia, Croatia and Israel, which do not recognize same-sex marriage, nonetheless permit joint adoption by same-sex couples.
+Some additional states do not recognize same-sex marriage but allow stepchild adoption by couples in civil unions, namely the Czech Republic and San Marino.

-As of 2010, more than 16,000 same-sex couples were raising an estimated 22,000 adopted children in the United States, 4% of all adopted children.

-Surrogacy and IVF treatment

-A gay or bisexual man has the option of surrogacy, the process in which a woman bears a child for another person through artificial insemination or carries another woman's surgically implanted fertilized egg to birth.
-A lesbian or bisexual woman has the option of artificial insemination.
-Whether these arrangements are legal are subject to controversy in several jurisdictions.